m3irel3s/42_Philosophers/README.md

 ## ⚙️ Functionality

-1️⃣ Initialize Philosophers – Creates a number of philosopher threads based on input parameters.
+- Initialize Philosophers – Creates a number of philosopher threads based on input parameters.

-2️⃣ Fork Management – Each philosopher must pick up two forks (mutexes) to eat, ensuring safe access to shared resources.
+- Fork Management – Each philosopher must pick up two forks (mutexes) to eat, ensuring safe access to shared resources.

-3️⃣ Thinking, Eating, Sleeping Cycle – Each philosopher continuously:
+- Thinking, Eating, Sleeping Cycle

-    Thinks (waiting for forks to be available).

-    Eats (grabs forks, eats for a set duration).

-    Sleeps (releases forks and waits before thinking again).

-4️⃣ Synchronization Mechanism – Uses mutexes to lock forks and prevent multiple philosophers from accessing the same fork simultaneously.
+- Synchronization Mechanism – Uses mutexes to lock forks and prevent multiple philosophers from accessing the same fork simultaneously.

-5️⃣ Death Detection – If a philosopher does not eat within a defined time, the simulation detects and reports a dead philosopher.
+- Death Detection – If a philosopher does not eat within a defined time, the simulation detects and reports a dead philosopher.